Pediatric and Infant Spinal Cord Injury

 Depending on the age of the child and the severity of the injury, medical and costs of care not covered by OHIP of an infant spinal cord injury could easily be in the range of seven to nine million dollars ($7,000,000.00 – $9,000.000.00).
 Recurring annual costs of caring for patients with chronic spinal cord injury (SCI) beyond the acute phase could include items such as:

 - Occupational therapy

 - Recurring non-prescription medical items such as pain medication, cathaters, laxatives, bandages, bed, hygienic aids, bed lifts, bath lifts, exercise items ect)

 Lawyers for injured kids in the Hamilton area

 If your child or infant has suffered a pediatric spinal cord injury due to someone else’s negligence or due to a birth injury, contact our Hamilton Lawyers for a free no-obligation consultation.
 We have been helping injury victims and their families in the Hamilton area for over 15 years.
 We understand that spinal cord injuries are life changing injuries.
 We understand that for child or parent, there will be emotional negative reactions that will more likely than not require attention to the long term psychological adjustment.

 It is essential that proper care and treatment of the individual is funded for families to help rebuild their lives after a serious infant injury.
 Rehabilitation will be life long, both psychologically and physically.
-Lalande & Company Lawyers understand how spinal cord injuries can have serious repercussions for the victim and the victim’s family.
+Lalande Personal Injury Lawyers understand how spinal cord injuries can have serious repercussions for the victim and the victim’s family.
 We can help you fight for every penny that you deserve and make sure that your child is taken care of.
 Call us at 905-333-8888 or contact us online to discuss your case.